pforret/blog.splashing/_topic/country/kyrgyzstan.md

 ---
 # Kyrgyzstan

-Kyrgyzstan, or the Kyrgyz Republic, is a landlocked country in Central Asia.
-Kyrgyzstan is bordered by Kazakhstan to the north, Uzbekistan to the west, Tajikistan to the south,  and the People's Republic of China to the east.
-Its capital and largest city is Bishkek.Ethnic Kyrgyz make up the majority of the country's seven  million people, followed by significant minorities of Uzbeks and Russians.
-The Kyrgyz language is closely related to other Turkic languages.
+Kyrgyzstan, officially the Kyrgyz Republic, is a landlocked country in Central Asia, lying in the  Tian Shan and Pamir mountain ranges.
+Bishkek is the capital and largest city of the country.
+Kyrgyzstan is bordered by Kazakhstan to the north, Uzbekistan to the west, Tajikistan to the south,  and China to the east and southeast.
+Ethnic Kyrgyz make up the majority of the country's 7 million people, followed by significant  minorities of Uzbeks and Russians.Kyrgyzstan's history spans a variety of cultures and empires.
+Although geographically isolated by its highly mountainous terrain, Kyrgyzstan has been at the  crossroads of several great civilizations as part of the Silk Road along with other commercial  routes.

 ## Unsplash photos